 Third Party Fire and Theft

 In terms of cost, Third Party Fire and Theft insurance policies are considered mid-range.
-They provide the same cover as Third Party Property Only insurance with the added benefit of protecting your motorbike in the event of fire or theft, and in some cases, also an earthquake.
+They provide the same cover as Third Party Property Only insurance with the added benefit of protecting your motorbike in the event of fire or theft.

 These policies still don’t cover your motorbike if you are at fault in an accident, but they offer a bit more peace of mind than a more basic policy.